European hip-hop: Greece

 As American hip hop lyrics, as part of the gangsta rap genre, became more widely violent, so did international hip hop lyrics, and Greece was no exception.
 Rapping about guns, drugs, violence and sex became the norm.
 Hardcore Greek rap had swept the genre, and commercial hip hop followed suit.

 Commercial hip-hop in Greece has become hugely successful, with acts like Imiskoumbria, Active Member and Goin' Through blazing the trails.
 Imiskoumbria and Terror X Crew both were the first to have their records going gold.
 Goin' Through became a massive success after their last album, La Sagrada Familia, was granted gold status as of 2006.
 Goin' Through has also established Greece's big name hip-hop label, Family, where some other acts are signed.
 The label is a co-venture between the multinational hip hop label Def Jam Recordings and Universal Music Greece, being among the only foreign artists to have such a deal with Def Jam.

 Besides the commercial/mainstream scene there is a huge list of underground artists and crews such as: Zontanoi Nekroi, Vita Pis, Ladose, Athens Giants, Psychodrama07, Under Pressure, Belafon, Iratus, Omarkoulis, RNS, Ipoptos, Opikos Stounmbinto (O. Stoumpos), Orthologistes, N.O.E, Mikros Kleftis and many more.

-Cyprus

-The movement of hip hop culture in Cyprus is currently at its best.
-More info and REAL history coming soon.